FilippoFantinato/languages-for-concurrency-and-distribution/README.rst

 * show that the semantics of Hennessy-Milner's logic discussed during the lectures is well defined, that is, when we consider least and greatest fixed points, the corresponding functions are monotone on a complete lattice.
 Discuss whether and how negation might be included in the logic.

 while for the second part I decided to make a study both theoretical and practical on the actor model.

+Note that the exercise solutions are not present here.